 I have been taught that often when I am anxious or worried about projects I am working on it is likely because I have not committed them to the LORD.
 That I am being prideful and working for my own selfish interests.

-I absolutely love the image above – a takeaway from C.S.
+Over the years I’ve returned to the image above to help refocus on God’s will.
+It’s a visual takeaway from C.S.
 Lewis’ Mere Christianity.
-The idea that eternity transcends all time.
-And.
-The point at which eternity touches time is right now.
+The idea that eternity transcends all time and that the point at which eternity touches time is right now.
 C.S.
 Lewis suggests that God wants us to focus on eternity and right now.
-The Deceiver on the other hand would have us focus on the distant past and the distant future as a way to make sure we are not doing what we should be doing right now.
-To paralyze us with fear and worry.
+The Deceiver, on the other hand, would have us focus on the distant past and the distant future as a way to make sure we are not doing what we should be doing right now.
+To paralyze us with fear and worry so we do not focus on a key question in life, what can I do right now to store up treasure in heaven?

 God help us focus on eternity and now.
 Help us focus on You and on others.
 Lead our spirits on level ground and establish the work of our hands LORD.